Houses

 Fragrance World

-UAE fragrance house known for affordable perfumes, broad distribution, and a large portfolio of branded lines.
+Fragrance World is a UAE fragrance house known for affordable perfumes, broad distribution, and a large portfolio of branded lines.
+Its catalog covers Arabic, designer-inspired, niche-inspired, gourmand, fresh, and oud styles, usually with value pricing and strong retail visibility.

 Details